 - Our Managed Services Provider secures everything: A Managed Service Provider (MSP) operates in the world of IT network management, offering a range of services to provide you with easy access to your IT infrastructure.
 Whilst they may have some security credentials, as a rule they are not cybersecurity experts.
 Managed Security Service Providers (MSSP’s) provide a much higher level of security than MSPs.
 Take a look at our blog post explaining the differences between an MSP and MSSP.
 Regardless of your provider’s capabilities and credentials, you have a legal and ethical responsibility to secure critical assets, so it’s important that you understand all the risks and the steps being taken to address.

-- Cyber threats only come from outside of the organisation: Over 90% of security incidents are caused by staff.
+- Cyber threats only come from outside of the organisation: No they don’t!
+This is the biggest of the cyber security myths.
+Over 90% of security incidents are caused by staff.
 Humans are far more vulnerable than technology, that’s why cybercriminals will target employees.
 One mistake can make or break you.
 Employee negligence, ignorance, and malicious behaviour make insider threats a higher security risk than outsider threats.
 Building a Human Firewall is the biggest and most effective defence against cybercrime.
 Staff training, ongoing awareness programmes, robust monitoring and reporting are all essential to mitigate the risk of insider threats.

-- We perform regular cyber security testing: Testing is only one part of the cyber security jigsaw.
+- We perform regular cyber security testing so we are doing enough: Testing is only one part of the cyber security jigsaw.
 There is still much more that organisations can do on a range to improve their security posture – risk audits, cyber training, incident response plans, and breach reporting just for starters.

 - Staff can safely use their own devices for work: 2020/21 saw a huge increase in the number of personal devices being used for work, increasing the threat landscape within businesses.
 Own devices must be subject to the same security measures and protocols as in place for company provided devices.
 And don’t forget wearables, they are just as vulnerable as smartphones, tablets and laptops.
 BYOD policies should cover all devices that access the internet, including wearables and any IoT devices.